JumpeiK/SSNR2024_WS6/README.md

 Build your bionic limb

 [Hands-on]
-CAD (get an idea on how to design a bionic limb) – 45 min Requried Software
+CAD (get an idea on how to design a bionic limb)

+Required Software
 - Fusion 360
 File
 - WS6_Day1_task1_start.f3d